 #05.
 Assess Your Spark Plug Health

 Always remove one plug at a time to keep any lead confusion to the absolute minimum, and check the gap between the electrodes with a set of feeler gauges.
 Satisfied that everything is fine, place the plug back in carefully, being careful not to over-tighten them.
 If you need to change your plugs, purchase the correct plugs using your manual’s recommended serial numbers, place them in, and the job is done.
-This is not a motorcycle repair job for a mechanic – unless something has gone drastically wrong with your first attempt.
+This is not a job for a mechanic – unless something has gone drastically wrong with your first attempt.

 #04.
 The All Important Oil Change